Hydration Beyond Water: Best Foods for Cellular Health

 Oxidative stress damages cell membranes, making them "leaky."
 Anthocyanins in berries and lycopene in tomatoes protect the lipid bilayer of cells, ensuring that once the water is inside the cell, it stays there.
 This is why a handful of blueberries is often more "hydrating" for your skin than a plain bottle of water.

-Strategic Implementation: Foods That Outperform the Tap
+Foods Over the Tap

 To move beyond basic drinking habits, you must integrate "hydration-first" foods that provide the electrolytes Magnesium, Potassium, and Calcium in their natural chelated forms.
 This isn't about eating more; it's about choosing high-density water sources.